vovkos/llvm-package-windows/README.rst

 So why not use pre-built packages from the official `LLVM download page <http://releases.llvm.org>`__?
 Unfortunately, the official binaries cover just a *tiny fraction* of possible build configurations on Microsoft Windows.
 There are no Debug libraries, no builds for the static LIBCMT, and only a single toolchain per LLVM release.

-The ``llvm-package-travis`` project builds all major versions of LLVM on AppVeyor CI for the following, much more complete matrix:
+The ``llvm-package-windows`` project builds all major versions of LLVM on AppVeyor CI for the following, much more complete matrix:

 * Toolchain:
 	- Visual Studio 2010 (LLVM 3.4.2 only)